lawrencestfs/Shodan-Scripts/README.md

 # Shodan-scripts
-Some scripts to use with Shodan search engine
+Collection of scripts to use with Shodan search engine Python API.